Markov chain Monte Carlo without evaluating the target: an auxiliary variable approach: Introduction

 Our framework (presented in meta-algorithm \ref{alg:auxiliary-based MCMC}) uses auxiliary variables in both the proposal and the acceptance-rejection step.
 These auxiliary variables are typically generated in a computationally efficient manner and are used to estimate costly quantities, such as required quantities associated with the proposal and the target ratio.

-At a high-level, we wish to convey the information that higher-performance MCMC can be designed by replacing the expensive quantities in \textit{both} the proposal and the acceptance-rejection step with cheap estimates, while still preserving the stationary distribution through appropriate design.
-This information is supported by our new algorithms (Algorithm \ref{alg:Locally Balanced PoissonMH}, \ref{alg:Tuna--SGLD}) within our framework.
-They have demonstrated significantly improved performance compared to their predecessors and standard MCMC methods (including random-walk Metropolis, MALA, Barker (in the sense of \cite{livingstone2022barker}) and HMC.)
+At a high level, we show that one can design higher-performance MCMC by replacing expensive terms in \emph{both} the proposal and the acceptance--rejection step with cheap estimates, while still preserving the stationary distribution.
+Our new algorithms (Algorithm \ref{alg:Locally Balanced PoissonMH}, \ref{alg:Tuna--SGLD}) support this message and achieve substantially better performance than prior methods and standard MCMC baselines.

-Furthermore, our framework can help remove the systematic bias present in existing minibatch gradient-based MCMC methods that do not converge to the target distribution.
-An important example is the celebrated SGLD algorithm, which is known to be efficient but exhibit systematic bias, and correcting this bias using minibatch data has remained an open challenge.
-To quote from \cite{welling2011bayesian}: ``\textit{ Interesting directions of future research includes deriving a MH rejection step based on mini-batch data $\ldots$''} Our Tuna--SGLD (Algorithm \ref{alg:Tuna--SGLD}) provides a solution to this problem under mild assumptions.
+Our framework can help remove the systematic bias present in existing minibatch gradient-based MCMC methods that do not converge to the target distribution.
+An important example is the celebrated stochastic gradient Langevin dynamics \cite{welling2011bayesian} algorithm, which is efficient but exhibit systematic bias, and correcting this bias using minibatch data has remained an open challenge.

-While the use of auxiliary variables is well-established in the MCMC algorithm design literature, our framework seems to be more comprehensive than existing approaches.
-It incorporates auxiliary variables in both the proposal and acceptance-rejection steps, whereas previous frameworks, such as \cite{titsias2018auxiliary}, many existing algorithms, and the methods discussed in Section \ref{sec:common procedure}, focus on one of these two parts.
-Theoretically, the framework is linked to the theory of Markov chain comparison, an active area with recent progress \citep{andrieu2022comparison, power2024weak, qin2023spectral, ascolani2024scalability}.
-Our theoretical analysis in Section \ref{sec:theory} can recover, strengthen, and extend several existing results in a simpler way.